 Theology & Religious Studies Course Offerings

-RELS 117 Theological Foundations – GS1 C-TF
+THRS 117 Theological Foundations - C-TF

-RELS 209 Doctrine of God
+THRS 209 Doctrine of God

 In its most basic sense, theology is talk about God.
 This course investigates the Christian tradition’s “God talk” by exploring the historical development of doctrines of God as well as engaging contemporary images and concepts of God, giving attention to currents of feminist, liberationist, process, and post-modernist understandings of God.

-RELS 221 / AMER 221 Religion in America – GS 6 C-DD
+THRS / AMER 221 Religion in America - C-DD

 Examines the historical development of religious movements in America, both mainstream and peripheral groups, and analyzes the religious perceptions by which Americans have viewed themselves as a nation and culture, including a contemporary assessment.

-RELS 242 Liturgy and the Sacraments
+THRS 242 Liturgy and the Sacraments

-RELS 255 / PHIL 250 Philosophy of Religion - C-WT
+THRS 255 / PHIL 250 Philosophy of Religion - C-WT

 This course examines the rational assessment of religious beliefs and concepts and arguments used in their support.
 The course considers contemporary challenges to belief in God and the responses to these challenges.

-RELS 265 / PHIL 265 Asian Philosophy and Religion - C-BB
+THRS / PHIL 265 Asian Philosophy and Religion - C-BB

-Formerly RELS 342 / PHIL 342.
 A study of the major philosophical and religious traditions of South and East Asia.
 The course emphasizes the Hindu and Buddhist traditions.
 The ethical, metaphysical, and epistemological aspects of each major tradition are covered.
 Spring semester.

-RELS 268 / WMGS 268 Sexuality, Intimacy and God
+THRS / WMGS 268 Sexuality, Intimacy and God

 This course explores the meaning and significance of sexuality and sex for human fulfillment.
 It examines the ethics of intimate and sexual relationships in light of Christian theological and scriptural traditions as well as reason (including social and scientific sources) and contemporary human experience.
 Specific topics under examination include “hookup culture” on contemporary college campuses; the social construction of gender and sexual expression; unmarried sexuality; same-sex relations; contraception; abortion; and sexual violence.
-Students engage various theological, philosophical, natural and social science sources, including: imagery in the popular media, traditional Roman Catholic teaching, “revisionist” theological perspectives, and feminist insights regarding the body, sex, and human relationships more generally.
+Students engage various theological, philosophical, natural and social science sources, including imagery in the popular media, traditional Roman Catholic teaching, “revisionist” theological perspectives, and feminist insights regarding the body, sex, and human relationships more generally.

-RELS 280 Introducing Christian Traditions
+THRS 280 Introducing Christian Traditions

-RELS 309 Biblical Exegesis and Research
+THRS 309 Bibilical Exegesis and Research

-RELS 312 Church: Yesterday, Today, and Tomorrow – GS1U C-CI
+THRS 312 Church: Yesterday, Today, and Tomorrow - Adv.
+C-CI

 This course explores the nature and mission of the Church from the early Christian communities to the present day.
 Special attention will be given to the theology of the Church that emerged from the Second Vatican Council, especially the essential communal nature of Christianity.
 Attention will also be given to challenges that confront the Church today, including issues of sexuality, women in the Church, celibacy, and how the Church is called both to witness to and to be challenged by society.